uranusjr/sqlian/docs/source/quickstart.rst

     db.delete('person', where={'occupation !=': 'Pinkoi'})

-The builder automatically parse trailing operators and do the right thing.
+The builders automatically parse trailing operators and do the right thing.

 Handling results
 -----------------

 Some statements produce data.
-For every query, SQLian returns an iterable object so you can handle those data.
+For every such query, SQLian returns an iterable object :class:`RecordCollection` so you can handle them.

 .. code-block:: pycon